92SooJong/DrawFunctionCallGraph/README.md

 ## Source code

 When You click "Create Graph", this method is called.
+If you want to change the way of extracting functions and mapping functions, modify `getFunctions` and `getFunctionMap` method.
 ```java
   public void drawGraph(String filePath, String fileName) {